-The medical school is looking for individuals who are committed to serving the needs of members of society and whose accomplishments reveal originality and a capacity for independent, critical thinking.
+We aim to identify candidates with clear evidence of leadership, scholarship, research, and motivation for a career in medicine.
+We are looking for individuals who are committed to serving the needs of others in society and whose accomplishments reveal a capacity for independent, critical thinking.

-The Virginia Tech Carilion School of Medicine offers a four-year allopathic (M.D.) degree, and admits both Virginia state residents and out-of-state residents.
-However, only U.S. citizens and U.S. permanent residents will be considered.
+The Virginia Tech Carilion School of Medicine offers a four-year allopathic (MD) degree.
+We admit Virginia state residents and out-of-state residents, however only U.S. citizens and U.S. permanent residents will be considered.
 We do not accept transfer students.

-Evidence of exposure to, and passion for, a medical career (such as through hospital volunteering, physician shadowing, working as a scribe, working as an emergency medical technician, or other volunteer/paid clinical experiences);
+- Evidence of exposure to, and passion for, a medical career (hospital volunteering, physician shadowing, working as a scribe, working as an emergency medical technician, or other volunteer/paid clinical experiences)

-Research experience or the strong aptitude to perform independent research; and
+- Research experience or the strong aptitude to perform independent research

-The committee also gives special consideration to applicants who come from economically disadvantaged families or from medically underserved areas of the country.
+The committee also gives special consideration to applicants who are first-generation college students, come from socioeconomically disadvantaged backgrounds, or are from medically underserved areas.

-Professional attributes expected of medical students and physicians include: altruism, accountability, responsibility, excellence, duty, honesty, integrity, and respect for others.
+Professional attributes expected of medical students and physicians include: altruism, accountability, responsibility, appreciation for diversity, duty, honesty, integrity, and respect for others.

 The Virginia Tech Carilion School of Medicine is highly selective.
-Before you consider submitting your American Medical College Application Service (AMCAS) application, we strongly encourage you to go to our Class Statistics page and review our class mean GPA, mean MCAT, and MCAT range to have a better idea of the typical qualifications of the students we accept.
+Before you consider submitting your American Medical College Application Service (AMCAS) application, we strongly encourage you to visit our Class Statistics page and review our advice and tips on applying to medical school.

-The school receives more than 4,000 AMCAS applications each year for 42 class seats.
-Candidates need a current MCAT with a combined score of a 503 or above and a competitive undergraduate GPA to be considered for a secondary application invitation.
-MCAT tests considered for the 2018-2019 cycle will be those taken between April 1, 2016 - October 1, 2018.
+The school receives more than 4,000 AMCAS applications each year for under 55 class seats.
+Candidates need a current MCAT with a combined score of a 504 or above and a competitive undergraduate GPA to be considered for a secondary application invitation.
+MCAT tests considered for the 2022-2023 cycle will be those taken between January 2019 and October 1, 2022.